configcat/docs/website/docs/targeting/percentage-based.md

 ---
-id: percentage-based
+id: percentage-options
-title: Percentage-based Targeting
+title: Percentage Options
 description: With percentage-based user targeting is a technique used in software development and feature management to gradually release a new feature to a subset of users.
 ---